zolex/vom/docs/VOM.md

 ### Laravel Framework

 In Laravel the `VersatileObjectMapper` is registered for dependency injection.
-Also eee the [Laravel example with Dependency Injection](https://github.com/zolex/vom-examples/tree/main/laravel).
+Also see the [Laravel example with Dependency Injection](https://github.com/zolex/vom-examples/tree/main/laravel).

 ```php
 use Zolex\VOM\Serializer\VersatileObjectMapper;